ethanbass/zerenebatchR/README.md

 ## Overview

 zerenebatchR is an R utility for batch processing images in [Zerene Stacker](http://www.zerenesystems.com/cms/stacker).
-Batch processing in Zerene Stacker requires you to already have the images you want to stack organized into folders by stack.
-If you have many stacks, this can be onerous. zerenebatchR is intended to facilitate easier batch processing of images using R. (zerenebatchR is not endorsed by the developers of Zerene Stacker).
+[Batch processing in Zerene Stacker](https://zerenesystems.com/cms/stacker/docs/howtouseit#batch_processing) requires you to already have the images you want to process organized into folders by stack.
+If you have many stacks, this can be an onerous task. `zerenebatchR` aims to simplify batch processing of images using R. (zerenebatchR is not endorsed by the developers of Zerene Stacker).

 ## Installation